-An alliance between Mount Sinai and the Children's Hospital of Philadelphia, gives your child access to an even larger and unprecedented scope of pediatric services including access to the newest treatments and expertise in pediatric oncology.
+Mount Sinai Kravis Children’s Hospital’s Children’s Cancer Program gives your child access to an even larger and unprecedented scope of pediatric services including access to the newest treatments and expertise in pediatric oncology.

 Our pathology department, working together with our genetic and genomics services, offers the newest molecular tests, including tumor sequencing.
 We assist in setting up these appointments and keep in regular contact with our families.

 In addition, several of our doctors are actively involved with research efforts in bone marrow transplantation, cellular therapy, lymphoma, and Langerhans cell histiocytosis, among others.
 The Division of Pediatric Hematology-Oncology is a member of the Children’s Oncology Group, the Pediatric Blood and Marrow Transplant Consortium, and the North American Consortium of Histiocytic Disorders.
 These connections enable our patients to participate in clinical trials when appropriate.